Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 **Notes**

-- JavaScript change over the time , means JS in `2015` and JS in `2024` (this notes writing time year) is very different
+- JavaScript change over the time , means JS in `2015` and JS in `2024` (this notes writing time year) or nay year is very different
-- once we write `"use strict"` all code in JS file will treat as newer version of JS
+- Once we write `"use strict"` all code in JS file will treat as newer version of JS , If we did not write `"use strict"` than **sloppy mode** mode but not an official designation
-- JavaScript can run at both at client (by default in browser) and server (with help of `node js` , or other JS runtime)
+- JavaScript can run at both at client (by default in browser) and server (with help of `node js` , or other JS runtime like `deno js` , `bun js`)
-- code must be readable and easy to understand
+- In any programming language code must be readable and easy to understand

 ```js
 console.log(